colmcallan/milestoneproject4/README.md

 Throughout the project, I tried to keep the user/consumer at heart and look at it from the view of a real user when designing my site.
 I feel that I've achieved this well.

+**Responsiveness** - My app is fully responsive; through the entire development and design process I continuously tested my app under Chrome Developer tools and testing various different screens sizes.
+By this I was able to perform periodic checks throughout the development process to ensure that my app was responsive across all device screens ranging from extra small to extra-large.
+Where needed I just used media queries to fix any resolution issues or responsiveness issues.
+I have built my app on the [Bootsrap4](https://getbootstrap.com/) a universally used grid system and using custom CSS to ensure full responsiveness.

+My app has been testing by friends and family members where needed notes were made and identified bugs were fixed.

+From doing this I have been able to confidently say that my app is fully responsiveness across all devices.

+---

 #### Wireframes:

 [Wireframes](https://github.com/colmcallan/milestoneproject4/tree/master/wireframes)